Ministry of the Interior (Italy)

 The Ministry of the Interior (Ministero dell'Interno) is a government agency of Italy, headquartered in Rome.
-It is cabinet-level ministry of the Italian Republic.
-As of September 2019, Luciana Lamorgese, former Prefect of Milan and Member of the Council of State (Italy), is the minister.
+It is a cabinet-level ministry of the Italian Republic.
+Since October 2022, the minister has been Matteo Piantedosi, former Prefect of Rome.

 Responsibilities

-The ministry is responsible for internal security and the protection of the constitutional order, for civil protection against disasters and terrorism, for displaced persons and administrative questions.
+The ministry is responsible for internal security and the protection of the constitutional order, for civil protection against disasters and terrorism, for displaced persons and for administrative questions.
 It is host to the Standing Committee of Interior Ministers and also drafts all passport, identity card, firearms, and explosives legislation.

-The Ministry of the Interior is political authority for the administration of internal affairs.
-It controls the State Police (Polizia di Stato), the Fire Fighters Department (Vigili del Fuoco) and the Prefect The minister herefore sits on the High Council of Defence.
+The Ministry of the Interior is the political authority for the administration of internal affairs.
+It controls the State Police (Polizia di Stato), the Fire Fighters Department (Vigili del Fuoco) and the Prefect The minister therefore sits on the High Council of Defence.

 The main functions of the ministry are declared in the Executive Order No. 300, promulgated on the 30th of July 1999 and are as follows: